bssrdev/wilderhood/_posts/2016-10-12-Jorbeer-Vultures.markdown

 </p>

 <p>
 Jorbeer in itself is not just Vulture alone.
-It supports different grassland and shrub land habitat birds (check ebird <a href="http://ebird.org/ebird/hotspot/L2615818)" target="_blank">list</a>.
-The Surprise for me this time is Shaker Falcon and a lifer!(<em>Falco cherrug cherrug</em>).
+It supports different grassland and shrub land habitat birds (check ebird <a href="http://ebird.org/ebird/hotspot/L2615818)" target="_blank">list</a>).
+The Surprise for me this time is Shaker Falcon(<em>Falco cherrug cherrug</em>) and a lifer for me!
 </p>

 <h3>